TitiFix/Geneweb2/docs/ged/Ged.PERMANENT_RECORD_FILE_NUMBER.md

 ﻿# Abstract
+The record number that uniquely identifies this record within a registered network resource.
+The n umber will be usable as a cross-reference pointer.
+The use of the colon (:) is reserved to indicate the separation of the "registered resource identifier" (which precedes the colon) and the unique "record identifier" within that resource (which follows the colon).
+If the colon is used, implementations that check pointers should not expect to find a matching cross-reference identifier in the transmission but would find it in the indicated database within a network.
+Making resource files available to a public n etwork is a future implementation.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />